MarvinXLII/BravelyRandomize2/README.md

 Download and run the executable from the Releases page.
 Select the `Paks` folder of your game and select all desired options.
 When ready, push the `Randomize` button.
-This will dump a mod and some spoiler files if the folder `seed_####`.
+This will dump a mod and some spoiler files in the folder `seed_####`.
 The mod will be in the title ID folder.
-Copy this folder to the approariate location on your SD card, e.g. `/path/to/SD/card/atmosphere/contents/01006DC010326000/romfs/Sunrise-E/Content/Paks/`.
+Copy this folder to the appropriate location on your SD card, e.g. `/path/to/SD/card/atmosphere/contents/01006DC010326000/romfs/Sunrise-E/Content/Paks/Sunrise-E-Switch_2_P.pak`.